puppetlabs/puppetserver/documentation/services_master_puppetserver.markdown

 If we don't provide a package for your system, you can run Puppet Server from source on any POSIX server with JDK 1.7 or later.
 See [Running from Source](./dev_running_from_source.markdown) for more details.

 Note that Puppet Server is versioned separately from Puppet itself.
-Puppet Server 1.0 is compatible with Puppet 3.7.3 and later, but will not be compatible with Puppet 4.0; there will be a separate Puppet Server release to coincide with the next major version of Puppet.
+Major Puppet Server releases are compatible with the same major Puppet release, such as Puppet 6.x and Puppet Server 6.x, but might have different minor or patch versions, such as Puppet 6.9 and Puppet Server 6.6.
+For a list of the maintained versions of Puppet, Puppet Server, and Puppet DB, see [Puppet releases and lifecycles](https://puppet.com/docs/puppet/latest/about_agent.html).

 ## Controlling the Service